sachinD2205/SpicesAndPickleShop/README.md

-# SpicesAndPickleShopManagementSystem
+# SpicesAndPickleShop
-Spices and Pickle Shop Management System
+Spices and Pickle Shop